hande-qmc/hande/documentation/users_guide/manual.rst

     The original CCMC algorithm solves the equations

+    .. [review] - JSS: enclose maths in math blocks so the HTML and LaTeX compilations look nice.

     <D_m|H - E|\psi_CC> = 0.

     It is possible to instead sample the equivalent equations

     <D_m|e^-T (H - E)|\psi_CC> = 0.